uPortal-Attic/uportal-app-framework/docs/configuration.md

 + **isWeb**: This boolean is a shortcut flag for the MyUW project.
 Majority of applications should set this to false.
 + **loginOnLoad**: A optional boolean flag that when set to **true** it will fire a login event during the loading sequence. **SERVICE_LOC.loginSilentURL** must be set.
 + **loginDurationMills**: number of milliseconds a login session is valid for.
 Default set to 4 hours (14400000).
 + **gaSearchParam**: Default set to 'q'.
-This is the param that is tacked on to your search result page.
+This is the param that is tacked on to the search result page.
 Google later strips it in Google Analytics.
 + **showUserSettingsPage**: If set, this will add a **settings** link to the user drop down which will point at **/user-settings**.
 Default is **false**. _as of 2.2.2_
 + **shibbolethSessionURL**: Default is **null**.
 When set to a proper string (like **'/Shibboleth.sso/Session.json'**) it then adds a timeout alert notifying users the session is no longer valid.
 The action of the pop-up is to forward them on to the **MISC_URLS.loginURL**. _as of 2.6.2_
 + **campusIdAttribute**: Default is **null**.
 Provide a session attribute for campus ID (i.e. UW-Madison's **wiscEduStudentID** attribute) if you want users to see it in the username menu. _This is currently unimplemented._